freezedev/grunt-amd-tamer/README.md

 Type: `String`
 Default value: `grunt.util.linefeed`

 The separator between files.
-Usually, you don't need to change this
+Usually, you don't need to change this.

+#### options.tab
+Type: `String`
+Default value: `\t`

+Tab value which will be used for intendation.

 #### options.normalizeIndexFile
 Type: `Boolean`